-G can occur when there is an infection of the abomasum and the intestines.
-The infection is caused by parasites, in most cases by a worm such as round worm in the abomasum and the intestines An acute infection like thisalmost certainly result in the carcasewould be the the its
+Gastro enteritis can occur when there is an infection of the abomasum and the intestines.
+The infection is caused by parasites, in most cases by a worm such as round worm in the abomasum and the intestines .

+An acute infection like this would almost certainly result in the carcase showing signs of acute fever throughout.
+Disposition would be the condemnation of the carcase and its parts.